matthias-reis/aithir.de/_storylines/operator/all.md

 know what you're capable of."

-"That is what they sent me", said `B055` to `R00t` in their virtual home base after he had visited and looted the given coordinates.
+"That is what they sent me", said `B055` to `R00t` in their virtual home base after he had calmed down a bit and came back from visiting and looting the given coordinates.
 "They also gave me some additional instructions in an encrypted attachment.
 Probably the first picking test."

 "We're not criminals", answered `R00t` in a slight panic.
 "At least not that type.
 But Adele, she's in danger and I'm sure they'll finish her if we involve